CumulusNetworks/docs/content/cumulus-netq-42/Whats-New/_index.md

 ## Upgrade Paths

 You can upgrade NetQ versions 4.1.0 and later directly to version 4.2.0.
 Upgrades from NetQ versions earlier than 4.1.0 require a fresh installation or an incremental upgrade to version 4.1.0 first.

+NetQ no longer supports the Admin UI for installation and upgrades.
+Follow the {{<link title="Installation Management" text="updated instructions">}} according to your deployment model.
 ## Compatible Agent Versions

 NetQ 4.2.0 is compatible with NetQ Agent version 4.1.0 and above.